Koki131/Employee-Directory/README.md

 OR

-- Run the executable .jar under /target (might perform poorly, since it's using a free tier public database or might just not work at all)
+- Run the executable .jar (might perform poorly, since it's using a free tier public database or might just not work at all)

 - Java 17+ required